The Alumni Engagement Council

 Tala alahmar

-2021 Undergraduate Transfer Scholar; 2023 Graduate Scholar,
+2021 Undergraduate Transfer Scholar; 2023 Graduate Scholar, Georgetown University

-2015 Undergraduate Transfer Scholar, Georgetown University
+2021 Undergraduate Transfer Scholar, Columbia University

 yanelle cruz bonilla